shrapnelnet/blog/_posts/2025-01-27-gpg-pgp-ssh-quickstart-for-beginners.md

 Most email clients support OpenPGP.
 If you are using Thunderbird, importing a personal key is as simple as exporting it to a file, then adding it to your account settings under "end to end encryption".

-To export your key, first find your key ID.
+To export your key, first find your key ID (or use your email address).
 Use `gpg --list-secret-keys`, and copy it.
 The format of this output is as follows:

 `sec    <algorithm> <date-created> [capabilities] [expiry]`